menu icon

 The name came after the pattern.
 I made the scarf with my husband in mind, and many people complimented it on being very handsome and masculine, so the name stuck.

-Do you find working with black yarn difficult?
+Do you find working with dark yarn difficult?

 Can this work with any size of yarn?